Name URL % Increase Total Increase Current Organic Search Traffic Chart

 How do U.S. E-Commerce Stores perform in SEO?

-In 2025, U.S. e-commerce stores experienced a significant decline in organic search traffic, with a decrease of 24%.
-This downturn in organic traffic implies challenges in capturing audience attention through non-paid search avenues.
-Additionally, the organic SERPs growth also saw a reduction by 5.6%, indicating a tough competitive landscape for visibility on search engine result pages.
+In 2025, U.S. e-commerce stores have experienced a significant decline in their organic search traffic, with a noted growth decrease of 24%.
+This downward trend in organic traffic is accompanied by a 5.6% decline in organic SERPs growth, indicating challenges in maintaining visibility on search engines.

 How do U.S. E-Commerce Stores perform on Paid Media?